Charles Russell Speechlys advises on sale of DealHub

 Peter Kriskinans, founder and chief executive officer of DealHub, said: "We are excited about joining Markit since our businesses are so complementary.
 Markit’s scale and global reach will allow us to better support our customers and will also accelerate innovation and further development of our technology.

 "We couldn’t have asked for better legal assistance with the deal.
 The team at Charles Russell Speechlys were clearly experts in the field and their personal approach was something I particularly valued".

-The Charles Russell Speechlys team was led by Corporate Partner David Berry with assistance from Corporate Associates Jaspal Sekhon and Shilpa Dougall and Commercial Associate Tanya Wilkie.
+The Charles Russell Speechlys team was led by Corporate Partner David Berry with assistance from Corporate Associate Jaspal Sekhon and Commercial Associate Tanya Wilkie.

 Teams from Commercial (Jaclyn Wilkins and Christopher Birch), Corporate Tax (Martin Griffiths, James Meakin and Alison Stagg), Employment (Becky Lawton), Pensions (Lee Colgate) and Real Estate (Ben Ward) also provided support.

 Commenting on the deal, David Berry said: "We have acted for OCL since 1997 and we are delighted to have advised its shareholders on this exciting deal.
 This was a complex transaction across several jurisdictions and which demonstrated our extensive knowledge of the technology sector – particularly fintech – alongside our corporate transactional capability.

 "As one of only a handful of major international law firms which combine a leading private wealth practice with a significant business law capacity, this was also a great example of being able to provide joined-up business and personal advice to business owners".

 Grant Thornton provided corporate finance advice to the sellers.
 Markit was advised by Gibson, Dunn & Crutcher LLP.